 If you're heading to Shillong, a British hill station and capital of Meghalaya in India's Northeast region, there are some surprisingly delightful accommodations to choose from.
 These six Shillong hotels with a difference, ranging from tribal to regal, cater to all budgets.

 Wondering what to see and do around Shillong?
-Check out these 6 Must-Visit Meghalaya Tourist Places for some ideas (many of them can be done as day trips from Shillong).
+Check out these 8 must-visit Meghalaya tourist places for nature lovers for some ideas (many of them can be done as day trips from Shillong).

 01 of 05

-If nature is your thing, you'll find Ri Kynjai a very appealing option.
-Meaning "land of serene environs" in the local Khasi language, this hotel is a resort spread over 45 acres of lush land by Umiam Lake.
+If nature is your thing, you'll love Ri Kynjai.
+Meaning "land of serene environs" in the local Khasi language, this resort is spread over 45 acres of lush land bordering Umiam Lake.
 It's about 20 kilometers before Shillong, on the way from Guwahati.
 The approach will take you through pine trees, paddy fields, small organic tea gardens, and vegetable gardens.
-Architecture at the resort is tribal inspired, and built on the design of Khasi thatch huts.
-There's a textiles emporium featuring Northeast handicrafts at the resort, and folk music and dance in the evenings.
-Guests can also get a traditional Khasi massage and herbal treatments from the spa.
-Room rates start from around 6,000 rupees a night, plus tax.
+Architecture at the resort is tribal-inspired and based on the design of Khasi thatched huts.
+Continuing with the tribal theme, the resort has a textiles emporium featuring Northeast handicrafts, and hosts folk music and dance in the evenings.
+Guests can also get a traditional Khasi massage and herbal treatments from the resort's spa.
+Room rates start from around 7,000 rupees a night, plus tax.
 Breakfast is included.
-A range of packages are also offered, including tours.
+Various packages are also offered, including tours.

 02 of 05

-If you fancy a regal stay in Shillong, head to Royal Heritage Tripura Castle.
+If you'd prefer a regal stay in Shillong, head to Royal Heritage Tripura Castle.
 It was built in the early 1920s by Maharaja Bir Bikram, who came to Shillong for his military training and fell in love with the place.
-The Castle, used as a summer retreat of the Maharajas of the Manikya dynasty of Tripura, was opened in 2003 as the first heritage hotel in India's Northeast region.
+The Castle was used as a summer retreat of the Maharajas of the Manikya dynasty of Tripura.
+In 2003, it opened as the first heritage hotel in India's Northeast region.
 The Castle's interior is filled with a collection of antiques and artwork, paintings, and photographs of the royal family.
-Its ambient restaurant is popular and open to visitors.
+Its popular, atmospheric restaurant is open to visitors.
 There's also an underground bomb shelter and tunnel, opening out into the rose gardens, dating back to World War II.
-The Castle has a hilltop location a short distance from town and is best suited to those who have their own transport.
-Accommodations are actually located in the annex, and there are only 10 rooms.
-Rates start from 4,500 rupees per night, including breakfast.
+The Castle sits on a hilltop a short distance from town and is best suited to those who have their own transport.
+Accommodations are actually in the annex, and there are only 10 rooms.
+Rates start from 5,500 rupees per night, including breakfast.
 Tax is extra.

 03 of 05